crosswalk-project/crosswalk-website/contribute/11-Coding_style.md

 # Crosswalk coding style

-In general, we follow the Chromium coding style: http://www.chromium.org/developers/coding-style.
+As a general rule, we follow the Chromium coding style: http://www.chromium.org/developers/coding-style.

 For quick reference, here are some key rules:

  * *Never* use tabs for indentation; use spaces instead.
+The number of spaces per indentation level depends on the programming language: see the links below for details.
- * *Don't* leave spaces at the end of a line.
+ * Remove trailing spaces from every line.
- * *Don't* leave blank lines at the end of a file.
+ * Remove any blank lines at the end of a file.
  * Be careful with license headers: if you copy or modify a file from somewhere else, ensure that the licence header remains intact.

 ## Coding Style for C++

 For C++ code, we follow the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml).

-Note that C++11 can be used in Crosswalk extensions for Tizen.
+Note that C++11 can and should be used in Crosswalk extensions for Tizen.

 ## Coding Style for Java